-These were his thoughts which he shared during a ted talk if anything kills over 10 million people within subsequent few decades it’s presumably to be a highly infectious virus rather than a war, not missiles or microbes he continued to say we’ve invested a huge amount in deterrence but we’ve actually invested little or no during a system to stop an epidemic we’re not ready for subsequent epidemic.
+These were his thoughts which he shared during a ted talk if anything kills over 10 million people within the subsequent few decades it’s presumably to be a highly infectious virus rather than a war, not missiles or microbes he continued to say we’ve invested a huge amount in deterrence but we’ve actually invested little or no during a system to stop an epidemic we’re not ready for the subsequent epidemic.

-No. 15: Countless jobs will be lost to Automation
+Countless jobs will be lost to Automation

 we’ve seen this happening in every industry and Gates saw it too he once told quartz that you simply cross the threshold of job replacement of certain activities all kind of directly basically human workers are going to be replaced by robots and that is to be expected true it isn’t exactly his own prediction because the writing was on the wall way before gates even turned on his first pc but a stimulating take is that bill gate believes robots should be taxed too as he says on forbes.com.

-Certainly there will be taxes that relate to automation immediately the human worker who does say fifty thousand dollars worth of labor during a factory that income is taxed and you get a tax Social Security tax and every one those things if a robot comes in to try to an equivalent thing you’d think we might need to tax the robot on an identical level.
+Certainly, there will be taxes that relate to automation immediately the human worker who does say fifty thousand dollars worth of labor during a factory that income is taxed and you get a tax Social Security tax and every one those things if a robot comes in to try to an equivalent thing you’d think we might need to tax the robot on an identical level.

 one prediction that leaves no room for did he didn’t he catch on right is that this one gate correctly predicted that the web would change the way we consume media when he predicted this we were still blowing off the dust of our VHS cassettes and desperately trying to trace the video machine